jeeesher/checklist_to_do_app/README.md

 **Add Task:** Tap the "Add New Task" button to add a new task

-**Complete Tasks:** Tap the checkbox next to any task to mark it complete
+**Complete Tasks:** Tap the check icon next to any task to mark it complete

+**Delete Tasks:** Tap the trash icon next to any task to delete it

 **Clear All:** Use the clear all button in the app bar to remove all tasks